libvmi/libvmi/examples/README.md

 When the breakpoint is hit, use the `VMI_EVENT_RESPONSE_SET_EMUL_INSN` event response to emulate the instruction stored in `event->emul_insn`.

+## breakpoint-recoil-example

+Recoiling on a software breakpoint like a traditional debugger.

+Reads the opcode at the specified symbol location and writes a software breakpoint `int3`, then waits for interrupt events

+When the breakpoint is hit, use the checks if it's our breakpoint, and recoil over it by writing back the original opcode and enabling singlestep with `VMI_EVENT_RESPONSE_TOGGLE_SINGLESTEP`.

+The singlestep callback will handle the second step of the recoil by writing back the breakoint and disabling the singlestep for this VCPU.

 ## cr3-event-example

 Intercepts and displays `CR3` events.